PRAJUN-V/Data-Structure-and-Algorithm-using-Python/readme.md

 I have implemented priority queue using linked list.

-I have implemented trie for word recommendation.
+I have implemented advanced trie for word recommendation.

 I have implemented Nary Tree

 I have implemented a simple Binary Tree

 I have implemented Heap(creation, insertion(heapify up))

+I have implemented Trie(creation, add_word, search)